DexterPOSH/dexterposh-hugo/content/posts/003-dotnet-sha256-hash.md

 ### Using statements in scripts

-Now, let's modify this script to quickly explore creating a SHA256 hash.
+Now, let's modify this script to explore creating a SHA256 hash.

 First, thing is we need to place some using statements to bring in the Cryptography and Text namespace like below.